1

 Developer ExperienceSign in to save your progress.
 Don't have an account?
 Create one.

-Welcome, in this video, we’ll walk you through the essential steps to get your Zephyr development environment up and running on a Windows operating system using Visual Studio Code and the MCUXpresso extension.
+This video walks you through the essential steps to get your Zephyr development environment up and running on a Windows operating system using Visual Studio Code (VS Code) and the MCUXpresso extension.

-The goal is to make setup quick and easy, so you can start developing your application today—without getting bogged down in the details.
+This presentation aims to make setup quick and easy, so you can start developing your application now without getting bogged down in the details.

 Something went wrong!
 Please try again.